-[See Standardized Testing on page 90.]
+[See Standardized Testing.]

 Schedule Changes (Middle/Junior High and High School Grade Levels)

 All schedule change requests must be submitted within the first two weeks of school and require parental approval.
 Only in extenuating circumstances will schedules be changed after the first two weeks with parent and campus principal approval.